ashritanshuman/study-group-finder/README.md

 - Real-time collaboration features with file sharing and video call integration
 - Gamification with badges, achievements, and interactive leaderboards
 - Advanced analytics and personalized dashboards

 ---

-## 🎯 Goal
-Deliver a **futuristic, highly interactive frontend** for a Study Group Finder platform, demonstrating **modern design, multi-page flow, and smooth animations**.
-Perfect for **hackathons, portfolios, and real-world prototypes**.

----